paulofaria/swiftpm-packages-statistics/README.md

 ## Most popular authors of transitive dependencies
-**Question**: "Who creates the most used packages?
-Who's code are most packages running on?
-**Answer**: "Open Swift started as a collaboration between qutheory and Zewo, so it's great to see that even among competition there are awesome things to be had when people work together.
-And Zewo (in the second place here) is the powerhorse behind the tens of tiny frameworks that most new serverside Swift code runs on."

 | Rank | # Dependees | Author |
 | --- | --- | --- |